Below are some of my favorite websites, showing their latest content from RSS feeds.

 - : CVO Cascade Range GREEN/NORMAL - All volcanoes are at normal levels. - Recent Volcano Observatory Activity Reports

-- : HVO Mauna Loa GREEN/NORMAL - Seismicity slightly elevated.
-No clear evidence of resumed magmatic recharge. - Recent Volcano Observatory Activity Reports
+- : HVO Mauna Loa GREEN/NORMAL - No significant changes for Mauna Loa; possible slow inflation continues. - Recent Volcano Observatory Activity Reports

-- : HVO Lo`ihi UNASSIGNED/UNASSIGNED - No activity of concern. - Recent Volcano Observatory Activity Reports
+- : HVO Lo`ihi UNASSIGNED/UNASSIGNED - No activity of concern for Lō‘ihi. - Recent Volcano Observatory Activity Reports

 - : HVO Hualalai GREEN/NORMAL - No activity of concern for Hualālai. - Recent Volcano Observatory Activity Reports

 - : HVO Haleakala GREEN/NORMAL - No activity of concern for Haleakalā. - Recent Volcano Observatory Activity Reports

-- : HVO Mauna Kea GREEN/NORMAL - No activity of concern. - Recent Volcano Observatory Activity Reports
+- : HVO Mauna Kea GREEN/NORMAL - No activity of concern for Mauna Kea. - Recent Volcano Observatory Activity Reports

-Dec 8, 2018 03:16 - No significant activity was detected at Mauna Kea Volcano in January.
+Feb 7, 2019 20:10 - No significant activity was detected at Mauna Kea Volcano in January.
 The largest earthquake was a M2.2 event, 5 km (3 mi) below ground level, under the north flank of the volcano on January 18.
 The USGS received no felt-reports following this event.
-A single, continuously recording Global Positioning System (GPS) receiver atop Mauna Kea (operated by NASA’s Jet Propulsion Laboratory) recorded no significant change in deformation.
+A single, continuously recording Global Positioning System (GPS) receiver atop Mauna Kea (operated by NASA’s Jet Propulsion Laboratory) recorded no significant changes in deformation over the past month.

-- : YVO Yellowstone GREEN/NORMAL - YVO Monthly Update: no changes to earthquake and deformation patterns - Recent Volcano Observatory Activity Reports
+- : YVO Yellowstone GREEN/NORMAL - YVO Monthly Update: background seismicity and deformation - Recent Volcano Observatory Activity Reports